jjasundry/SmartAsserts/README.md

   }
 ]
 ```
-If you want the plugin installed to a specific project and not an engine, follow these instructions instead.
-Install the plugin to the engine matching the project you want it added to.
+**If** you want the plugin installed to a specific project and not an engine, follow these instructions instead.
+Install the plugin to the engine matching the project you want it added.
 Copy the files downloaded into ``Unreal Engine version location->Engine->Plugins->Marketplace->SmartAsserts`` (There might be a long line of random characters after SmartAsserts) then paste them into ``Project Folder->Plugins->SmartAsserts``.
 You are then able to uninstall the plugin from the engine.

 ### From [GitHub](https://github.com/jjasundry/SmartAsserts)